 In 1918 the old church fell down.
 It was damaged in the war and was rebuilt in 1956.
 Lots of local men were involved in the rebuilding of the church.
 It is dedicated to the sacred heart.
 There was and still is a footbridge from near Carrigcannon to the church.
-People used to walk to mass.
-There are three poles holding up the bridge.
+In the past, many people used to walk to mass.

 Dan Paddy Andy